 Without adequate supervision, even playgrounds that are designed, installed and maintained in accordance with safety guidelines and standards can still impose hazards.
 Supervisors can be paid employees, volunteers or even parents.
 However, they should all have an understanding of the basics of playground safety.
-A trained playground supervisor can help reduce the number and severity of playground injuries.
+Not all playground accidents are preventable, but trained playground supervisors can help reduce the number and severity of playground injuries.